iDhanushReddy/HackHeros/README.md

 # Alumni Management System

 The Alumni Management System is a web-based application designed to manage and maintain alumni data for educational institutions.
+This platform is designed to connect and engage graduates (alumni) of the institution, fostering a strong network between former students, the institution itself, and current students.
+It fosters a sense of community, facilitates professional growth, and strengthens the ties between alumni and the educational institution.
 This README provides step-by-step instructions for setting up the project using XAMPP.

 ### This project is developed under the CodeINovact Hackathon.